caelusway/agent-launchpad-infra/AI_Agent_Launchpad_Deployment_Plan.md

 ### 🔐 Conclusion

-This security implementation provides **solid, practical protection** for the AI Agent Launchpad infrastructure backend.
+This security implementation provides **solid, practical protection** for the Multi-Agent Infrastructure at Scale infrastructure backend.
 The approach focuses on essential security controls that are:

 - **Simple to implement** - No complex security frameworks
 - **Easy to maintain** - Basic security operations